cheftonberry/foundry-spellcheck/README.md

 To remove all added words, open **Configure Settings**, find **Chef's Spellchecker 2**, and select **Reset Personal Dictionary**.

-The internal module ID remains `foundry-spellcheck` so existing installations can upgrade normally.

 ## Third-party software

 The suggestion engine uses [nspell](https://github.com/wooorm/nspell) and [dictionary-en](https://github.com/wooorm/dictionaries).
 Copies of their respective licenses are included in `third-party/`.